 What to Know about Being a Student Organization Adviser

-Whether you are already an adviser or want to learn more about taking on this influential role, this page can help you figure things out.
 Below are some of our most frequently asked questions about advising AAUW student organizations.
 Have more questions?
-E-mail us at firstname.lastname@example.org.
+E-mail us at email@example.com.

 Can I be an adviser?